 What is Injection Moulding?

-Injection moulding is a far more complex, detailed process.
+Plastic injection moulding is a far more complex, detailed process.
 The plastic used in this comes in a granule form which is then heated in a barrel until it becomes plasticised.
 This is then injected from the barrel into the injection mould tools.
 Once cooled, the finish component in its solid form is ejected from the tool using special ejector pins.

 Advantages of Vacuum Forming

 - Vacuum forming has shorter lead times on new tooling.

 - This method has the ability to create larger plastic parts.